react-navigation/react-navigation.github.io/versioned_docs/version-7.x/custom-navigators.md

 - The type of the navigation object for each screen
 - The type of the props for each screen

-We also need to export a function to create the navigator configuration with proper types.
+We also need to export functions to create the navigator and screen configurations with proper types.

 For example, to type-check our custom tab navigator, we can do something like this: